 Moving Forward with a Compassion-Oriented Approach

-There are many other compassion-oriented practices to working with shame, an inner critic, and every other aspect of a client’s life.
+There are many other compassion-oriented practices that may be beneficial for working with trauma, shame, an inner critic, and nearly every other aspect of a client’s life.
 But it’s important to remember that, as Jack Kornfield says, “It’s a practice, not a perfect.
 That’s why it’s called practice.”

 There is no perfect way to help a client build a compassionate perspective, but gradually and inevitably, small practices will start to make lasting changes.

 I believe that when you help someone heal from trauma, you change the course of civilization.
 That’s because it’s not just that person’s life that changes, but that healing can also have an impact on their spouse, their children, and their friends and colleagues.
 And that can ripple out to their community, to their state and then to their country, and eventually to the world.
 What you do is so important.

 Want more ideas and strategies you can use with your clients today?

 To learn more about compassion-focused therapy and its key practices, check out one of our courses: